jkmcl/downloader/README.md

 # Overview

-Downloader is a profile-driven tool for downloading new files or newer version of existing files.
+Downloader is a profile-driven tool for downloading new files or the newer version of existing files.

 # Usage